 If you’d like to educate yourself further in economic indices and their influence on markets (and vice versa), speaking to your financial planner is an excellent start.
 It’s their job to be across market statistics and indicators of all kinds.
 They can also tell you which indicators are most relevant to you, and how to tell a ‘blip’ from a more serious unwelcome trend.

-Over to you.
 Do you love the economic news and the financial press?
 Or do you prefer to leave it to the experts?
-Contact our financial planners at Modoras on 1300 888 803 and get their brains trust working for you.
+Contact our financial planners at Modoras on 1300 888 803.

 IMPORTANT INFORMATION: This fact sheet has been prepared by Modoras Pty.
 Ltd. ABN 86 068 034 908 an Australian Financial Services and Credit Licences (No. 233209), located at Level 3, 50-56 Sanders St, Upper Mt Gravatt Q 4122.
 The information and opinions contained in this fact sheet are general information only and is not intended to represent specific personal advice (Accounting, taxation, financial, insurance or credit).
 No individuals personal circumstances have been taken into consideration for the preparation of this material.
 Any individual making a decision to buy, sell or hold any particular financial product should make their own assessment taking into account their own particular circumstances.
 The information and opinions herein do not constitute any recommendation to purchase, sell or hold any particular financial product.
 Modoras Pty.
 Ltd. recommends that no financial product or financial service be acquired or disposed of or financial strategy adopted without you first obtaining professional personal financial advice suitable and appropriate to your own personal needs, objectives, goals and circumstances.
 Information, forecasts and opinions contained in this fact sheet can change without notice.
 Modoras Pty.
 Ltd. does not guarantee the accuracy of the information at any particular time.
 Although care has been exercised in compiling the information contained within, Modoras Pty.
 Ltd. does not warrant that the articles within are free from errors, inaccuracies or omissions.
 To the extent permissible by law, neither Modoras Pty.
 Ltd. nor its employees, representatives or agents (including associated and affiliated companies) accept liability for loss or damages incurred as a result of a person acting in reliance of this publication.